 Today's engines have electronic ignition systems and engine control computers.
-Spark plugs can last for up to 100,000 miles.
+Spark plugs can last for up to 100,000 miles/160,000 km.
 Vehicle reliability has vastly improved in the last few decades, and surveys report fewer problems with new vehicles than ever before.
-That also means that our vehicles don't experience a huge performance drop when they're ready for some car care.
+That also means that our vehicles don't experience a huge performance drop when they're ready for some care.
 But it doesn't mean that they don't need it.

 Modern Livonia drivers need to rely on calendars and mileage intervals to know when to schedule maintenance.
 Owner's manuals contain recommendations on when different types of maintenance should be performed.
 Also, All Night Auto in Livonia can provide advice about auto maintenance schedules.
 At All Night Auto in Livonia, we know that benefits of staying on top of preventive maintenance are substantial.
 First, you'll get better engine performance and fuel economy.
 Those two things alone return the cost of preventive maintenance: in fuel savings and safety.
 Also, routine maintenance has been proven to prevent major car repairs later on.
 Again, the cost savings can be significant.
 As the old saying goes, “Spend a penny, save a dime.”

 Modern vehicle engines may be more durable and reliable than their predecessors, but they're more sophisticated and complex as well.
 For this reason, preventive maintenance today is even more critical than the old tune-up.
 Modern engine systems have a lot of parts that have to stay lubricated.
 These parts can be made of aluminum, plastic or steel.
 Special additives in lubricants are required to keep each of these materials from breaking down or corroding.
 Over time, these additives are depleted, even if the vehicle isn't driven.
-This makes fluid changes a critical part of scheduled maintenance if you want to keep your car on the road.
+This makes fluid changes a critical part of scheduled maintenance if you want to keep your vehicle on the road.

 As an example, coolant fluid in your engine is a sophisticated mix that not only keeps your vehicle engine cool but also protects and maintains its components.
 However, this fluid gradually gets contaminated and anti-corrosion additives are depleted.
-It can become corrosive and actually damage the vehicle engine parts it was designed to protect.
-It can actually eat holes in your radiator and other engine parts.
+It can become corrosive and damage the vehicle's engine parts it was designed to protect.
+It can eat holes in your radiator and other engine parts.
 Changing the coolant could have prevented this damage, and it's a whole lot easier and cheaper than replacing a radiator.

 Timely oil changes are more critical for Livonia drivers than they used to be.
 Skipping just one oil change can start the build-up of oil sludge in your engine.
 Sludge can clog small engine passages, which cuts off the supply of lubricant to engine parts.
 Just this small bit of sludge can reduce the life expectancy of your engine.
 If the build-up continues, it could lead to engine failure within two or three years.

-One word of warning to anyone in Livonia who purchases used automobiles: take care when buying a leased vehicle.
+One word of warning to anyone in Livonia who purchases used vehicles: take care when buying a leased vehicle.
 Livonia folks who lease vehicles only intend to drive them for two or three years, generally the years when the vehicle is least likely to experience any problems.
-One of the reasons people lease vehicles is that they don't want to be bothered with maintenance or car care.
+One of the reasons people lease vehicles is that they don't want to be bothered with maintenance or vehicle care.
 Before buying a pre-leased vehicle, be sure to inspect it for signs of damage that result from lack of proper care.

 We can all be grateful for the improved reliability of our modern vehicles.
-With proper maintenance and care, we can expect them to last longer, perform better, get better fuel economy, and require fewer repairs than ever before.
+With proper maintenance and care, we can expect them to last longer, perform better, get better fuel economy and require fewer repairs than ever before.
 We just have to be more conscientious about scheduling time for their care.